7th Hussars: K-O

 Newton, J | 521 | Troop Sergeant Major | Indian Mutiny 1857-59.
 Awarded the Indian Mutiny medal – clasp: Lucknow. |

-Newton, T | 4089 | Private | British South Africa Company medal.
+Newton, T | 4089 | Private | Biography British South Africa Company medal.
 Awarded clasps: Rhodesia 1896, Mashonaland 1897.
 He served as a Sergeant with the Military Mounted Police during the Great War on the Western Front from 22 August 1914.
-Awarded the 1914 Star, with clasp, British War and Victory Medals and also the Long Service and Good Conduct medal. |
+He was awarded the 1914 Star, with clasp, British War and Victory Medals and was also presented with his Long Service and Good Conduct medal. |

 Nicholl, F | 4736 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Awarded clasps: Cape Colony, Orange Free State, Transvaal.
 Awarded King’s South Africa medal.
 Awarded clasp: South Africa 1902.
 He died on the 15th of June 1902 at Kroonstad. |